New England Patriots defeat L.A. Rams 13-3 to win franchise’s sixth Super Bowl

 In a season when all sorts of offensive records were set, this Super Bowl rewrote the defensive record book.

 No Super Bowl had gone into the fourth quarter without a touchdown.
-This one did, tied 3-3 — even though these teams combined to average over 60 points a game.
+This one did, tied 3-3 — even though these teams averaged just over 60 points a game.

-When the Patriots needed a score, Brady, the oldest winning quarterback in a Super Bowl at 41, completed four straight passes, including a pair covering 47 yards to Gronkowski.
-The second , on which the star tight end beat two defenders, ended at the Los Angeles 2, the only time either team was inside the 20-yard line.
+When the Patriots needed a score, Brady, the oldest winning quarterback in a Super Bowl at 41, completed four straight passes, including a pair covering 47 yards to Rob Gronkowski.
+The second, on which the star tight end beat two defenders, ended at the Los Angeles 2, the time either team was inside the 20-yard line.
 Michel ran off left tackle for his sixth postseason touchdown.

 With 4:17 left, All-Pro Stephon Gilmore picked off an ill-advised pass by Rams quarterback Jared Goff, who seemed overwhelmed by the big stage all night, at the New England 2.